RikunjSindhwad/smbcrawler/README.md

 SmbCrawler is no-nonsense tool that takes credentials and a list of hosts and 'crawls' (or 'spiders') through those shares.
 Features:

+> Note: This no longer checks for secrets and only downloads files based on profile, the perpose is noseyparker performs way beyond in that area

 * takes host names, IP addresses, IP ranges, or an nmap xml file as input
 * checks permissions (check for 'write' permissions is opt-in, because it requires creating an empty directory on the share)